Andrei-d6/Guides/Technical_writing/Paper.md

 The "ALGORITHM":

-1. Just get started (don't procastinate)
+1. Just get started (don't procrastinate)
-2. Create an outlie
+2. Create an outline
     - you probably won't finish the paper in one sitting
-    - list the figures and tables (as they may appear in the results and disussion)
+    - list the figures and tables (as they may appear in the results and discussion)
 3. **DO NOT** write the introduction of the paper (at this point - it is the hardest)
 4. Begin with the **Experimental** section (should be the easiest & most familiar)
 5. Now write the results and discussion (following the outline)